markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > 2) `git merge master`

 To verify the merge was successful, look for the `README.md` file in the `develop` branch.
 If you were able to accomplish this task congrats!
 Dealing with different branches and trying to update them locally and remotely can be challenging.
-Some common errors often occur due to mis-pelling as well as losing sight of the active branch or what branch is needing the update.
-At times a pull request or a merge will not be performed if Git's comparision of the two versions reveal no changes to update.
+Some common errors often occur due to misspelling as well as losing sight of the active branch or what branch is needing the update.
+At times a pull request or a merge will not be performed if Git's comparison of the two versions reveal no changes to update.

 ### Create a Merge Conflict
 1) Let's do a bit of role playing and pretend we are part of the legal team.
 Upon seeing the `README.md` file in the Github repo for Run Buddy, we decide to do a quick edit just to tighten up our liability.
 Let's go to the Github and make the following changes to the `README.md` and add our copyright info and include the legal entity Run Buddy, Inc.